-According to the second hypothesis, the frequency of the T-morphotype in M. trossulus is reduced under the influence of some environmental factors, both micro- and macrogeographical.
+In the second hypothesis, the frequency of the T-morphotype in M. trossulus is reduced under the influence of some environmental factors, both micro- and macrogeographical.
 We suspect that the nearly zero frequencies of the T-morphotype in the “outlier” samples (one from Norway, almost from the same place as the other Bergen samples, and two from Cobscook Bay in the Gulf of Maine [CBCP, CBSC in S1 Table]) could be explained by the impact of some cryptic local factors, though a more prosaic explanation such as the mislabeling of mussels in the collections cannot be entirely ruled out.